 Editor change from P1486L47 as follows:

-During a CBAP, an initiator may obtain a TXOP with an initiator TXSS or may transmit a Grant frame to the responder with the Beamforming Training and IsInitiatorTXSS fields of the BF Control field set to 1.
-A responder that receives such a Grant frame in a CBAP and that has the Grant Ack Supported field equal to 1 in the responder’s DMG Capabilities element shall respond with a Grant Ack frame SIFS interval after the reception of the Grant frame.
+During a CBAP, an initiator may obtain a TXOP with an initiator TXSS or use an existent TXOP for the initiator TXSS.
+If transmission of a Grant frame to the responder is used to initiate the TXSS the Beamforming Training and IsInitiatorTXSS fields of the BF Control field set to 1.
+If a Grant Ack frame is transmitted by the responder it shall comply with 9.36.4.
 In the Grant Ack frame, the responder shall set the Beamforming Training field to 1.
-The initiator starts the initiator TXSS SIFS interval after the reception of the Grant Ack frame if the Grant Ack Supported field in the responder’s DMG Capabilities element is 1 or PIFS interval after the transmission the Grant frame otherwise.
-To transmit a Grant frame during a TXOP, the TXOP holder shall first terminate the TXOP by transmitting a CF-End frame followed by the transmission of the Grant frame PIFS interval after the end of the last CF-End frame transmission.
+The initiator starts the initiator TXSS SIFS interval after transmission of the Grant frame or after the reception of the Grant Ack frame if the Grant Ack Supported field in the responder’s DMG Capabilities element is 1 or PIFS interval after the transmission the Grant frame otherwise.

 9.38.2.2.3 Initiator RXSS